Fuzzball Documentation

 • nodes: Number of nodes to allocate

-• implementation: MPI/communication implementation - ompi, openmpi, mpich, or gasnet
+• implementation: MPI/communication implementation - ompi, openmpi, mpich, gasnet, or generic

 • procs-per-node (optional): Processes per node.
 Defaults to number of allocated CPUs